salvolannister/TileLevel/README.md

 - [Additional] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)

-- [Additional] Add effect on tile StepOn: red tile shoud tremble, then show smoke and at the end show a red color

 - [Additional] Add effect on tile Green StepOn: green tile should tremble and after should show stars and later green color